Let’s Share the Good News

 - Chinese culture enthusiasts, including those who want to learn the language.

-- Long-term or gap-year travellers looking to refill their wallets for further adventures.
+- Long-term or gap-year travelers looking to refill their wallets for further adventures.

 Realistically however, it doesn’t matter what stage you are at in your life; as long as you are in good health and think you can physically and mentally meet the demands of working in a foreign country then teaching in China could be for you.